andreas-mausch/andreas-mausch.github.io/posts/2022-06-12-my-home-server-setup/index.md

 I thought about having Portainer running to manage the containers via a web view, but this is not done yet.

 Might be updated in future.

+Update: Portainer is set up and running.
+I still hop on to the server to execute docker commands directly via SSH, because I find it easier to have my commands collected in a Git repo rather than clicking on a web frontend, but Portainer is still neat to have.

 # Performance, noise and power consumption